Last Updated on May 17, 2022 by Thalia

-Life is short.
-But that doesn’t mean we should race through it at a hundred miles an hour and miss all the good moments.
-The moments that allow us to slow down and appreciate the present.
-The moments that we enjoy and make us truly happy!
+But that doesn’t mean you should race through it at a hundred miles an hour and miss all the good moments.
+The moments that allow you to slow down and appreciate the present.
+The moments that you enjoy and make you truly happy!

-I’m all about slow living and enjoying the moment.
-So here are my top tips on how you can also slow down and start to adopt a slower approach to life.
+I encourage slow living and living in the moment.
+So here are my top tips on how you can start to slow down and adopt a more mindful approach to life.

 I don’t want to keep sounding like a broken record, but I hate feeling stressed out.

 Since quitting my job and leaving London to go travelling, I have been making a conscious effort to slow down.

 That’s nearly 5 whole years of taking it easy, not overloading my to-do list or schedule and allowing myself the time to truly take care of my mind, body & soul.

 And I must admit, I’ve found slowing down rather rewarding.

 “Life moves at such a fast pace that it seems to pass us by before we can really enjoy it.
 However, it doesn’t have to be this way.
 Let’s rebel against a hectic lifestyle and slow down to enjoy life.”LEO BABAUTA